Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

+{\em Proof of Theorem~\ref{thm:WenATEquivalence}.} We need to translate the equations of Theorem~\ref{thm:ZWenEquations} to equations in the Alekseev-Torossian spaces, using the identifications of Proposition~\ref{prop:Pnses} and the identification of wheels with cyclic words.
+Note the condition in Theorem~\ref{thm:WenATEquivalence} that $W=1$.
+With this simplification the (CW) equation simply asserts that the value $C$ is an even power series in wheels.
+The \eqref{eq:WU} equation simplifies to the following, which we call the {\em Unitarity} of the vertex:

-Suppose we have found such solutions and write $V=e^be^{uD}$, where $b \in \tr_2^s$, $D \in \tder_2\oplus \fraka_2$, and where $u$ is the map $u\colon \tder_2 \to \calA^{sw}(\uparrow_2)$ which plants the head of a tree above all of its tails, as introduced in Section \ref{subsec:ATSpaces}. $V$ can be written in this form without loss of generality because wheels can always be commuted to the bottom of a diagram (at the possible cost of more wheels).
+Recall from Section \ref{subsec:ATSpaces} that the map $u\colon \tder_2 \to \calA^{sw}(\uparrow_2)$ plants the head of a tree above all of its tails.
+Suppose that the values $V$ and $C$ satisfy the simplified equations of Theorem~\ref{thm:ZWenEquations} with $W=1$.
+Write $V=e^be^{uD}$, where $b \in \tr_2^s$, $D \in \tder_2\oplus \fraka_2$, and where $V$ can be written in this form without loss of generality because wheels can always be commuted to the bottom of a diagram (at the possible cost of more wheels).
 Furthermore, $V$ is group-like and hence it can be written in exponential form.
 Similarly, write $C=e^c$ with $c \in \attr_1^s$.

 Note that $u(\fraka_2)$ is central in $\calA^{sw}(\uparrow_2)$ and that replacing a solution $(V,C)$ by $(e^{u(a)}V, C)$ for any $a \in \fraka_2$ does not interfere with any of the equations (\ref{eq:HardR4}), (\ref{eq:unitarity}) or (\ref{eq:CapEqn}).
-Hence we may assume that $D$ does not contain any single arrows, that is, $D \in \tder_2$.
+Hence we may assume that $D$ does not contain any single arrows, that is, $Z$ is v-small and $D \in \tder_2$.
 Also, a solution $(V,C)$ in $\calA^{sw}$ can be lifted to a solution in $\calA^w$ by simply setting the degree one terms of $b$ and $c$ to be zero.
 It is easy to check that this $b \in \attr_2$ and $c \in \attr_1$ along with $D$ still satisfy the equations.
-(In fact, in $\calA^w$ (\ref{eq:unitarity}) and (\ref{eq:CapEqn}) respectively imply that $b$ is zero in degree 1, and that the degree 1 term of $c$ is arbitrary, so we may as well assume it to be zero.)
+(In fact, in $\calA^w$ (\ref{eq:unitarity}) and (\ref{eq:CapEqn}) respectively imply that $b$ is zero in degree 1, and $c$ is already assumed to be even.)
 In light of this we declare that $b\in \attr_2$ and $c \in \attr_1$.

 The hard Reidemeister 4 equation (\ref{eq:HardR4}) reads $V^{12}R^{(12)3}=R^{23}R^{13}V^{12}$.
 Denote the arrow from strand 1 to strand 3 by $x$, and the arrow from strand 2 to strand 3 by $y$.
 Substituting the known value for $R$ and rearranging, we get Equivalently, $e^{uD}e^{x+y}e^{-uD}=e^{-b}e^ye^xe^b.$ Now on the right side there are only tails on the first two strands, hence $e^b$ commutes with $e^ye^x$, so $e^{-b}e^b$ cancels.
 Taking logarithm of both sides we obtain $e^{uD}(x+y)e^{-uD}=\log e^ye^x$.
 Now for notational alignment with \cite{AlekseevTorossian:KashiwaraVergne} we switch strands 1 and 2, which exchanges $x$ and $y$ so we obtain: